Dealogic/webpack-vsts-extension/README.md

 Setting          | Description
 --- | ---
-working folder | The path of the working folder where webpack build will run.
+working folder | The path of the working folder where webpack build will run (locally installed webpack required).
 Optional, if the path is not provided, then the root folder will be used. arguments | As the task is using the webpack-cli you can provide your arguments.
 For example you can pass `--config my.webpack.config.js` if you have custom configuration file.